LilithHafner/AstroLib.jl/docs/src/index.md

 ## Related Projects

 This is not the only effort to bundle astronomical functions written in Julia language.
 Other packages useful for more specific purposes are available at [JuliaAstro](https://juliaastro.github.io/).
-A list of other packages is available [here](https://github.com/svaksha/Julia.jl/blob/master/Astronomy.md).

 Because of this, some of IDL AstroLib’s utilities are not provided in `AstroLib.jl` as they are already present in other Julia packages.
 Here is a list of such utilities: